Morayfield railway station

-Morayfield railway station is located on the North Coast line in Queensland, Australia.
-It serves the suburb of Morayfield in the City of Moreton Bay.
-It opened in 1888.
+Morayfield is a railway station operated by Queensland Rail on the Caboolture and Nambour/Gympie North lines.
+It opened in 1888 and serves the Moreton Bay suburb of Morayfield.
+It is a ground level station, featuring two side platforms.

 Services

 Morayfield station is served by all Citytrain network services from Nambour and Caboolture to Central, many continuing to Springfield Central, Ipswich and Rosewood.